olkku45/rust-tutorial/tutorial/using-rust.md

 ## Your first Rust program created manually

-When we've ensured we're in the directory we want to be in, type the following into the terminal: `touch main.rs` to create an empty Rust source file.
+When we've ensured we're in the directory where we want to create the Rust file, type the following into the terminal: `touch main.rs` to create an empty Rust source file.
 Now open it in your text editor of choice.
 For example, I'm using Neovim, so I type `nvim main.rs` into the terminal, but that will look different for you depending on the text editor you're using.
 The difference here compared to the "automatic" method is that we don't get a .toml file and a folder containing a source Rust file.
 We'll go into what a .toml file is in the next part, don't worry.
 Now, when the file is opened, we can get